syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * false

-When set to true, enables the reminder option available for the Scheduler appointments.
+When set to true, enables the reminder option available for the Schedule appointments.

 #### Example

-To enable the reminder option in Scheduler,
+To enable the reminder option in Schedule,

 {% highlight html %}